Staff

 Read More

-As Senior Grants Officer at the Virginia Commission for the Arts, Cathy Welborn oversees the agency’s grantmaking efforts, managing more than 700+ applications each year, and a $5.3 million portfolio that supports artists and arts organizations across Virginia.
+As the Senior Grants Officer at the Virginia Commission for the Arts, Cathy Welborn oversees the agency’s grantmaking efforts, managing more than 700+ applications each year, and a $5.3 million portfolio that supports artists and arts organizations across Virginia.
 Since joining the agency in 2006, she has been a steady force behind the scenes helping modernize grant systems, guiding strategy, and ensuring that public funding reaches communities throughout the Commonwealth.
 Her three decades in arts administration began in the world of opera and theater, where she held senior marketing and public relations roles with Opera Philadelphia, the Academy of Vocal Arts, Walnut Street Theatre, Philadelphia Chamber Orchestra, and the Emmy Award winning Luciano Pavarotti International Voice Competition.
 Outside of work, Cathy enjoys live performances of all kinds, meandering through art museums and galleries, and finding the best coffee wherever she travels.